DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 ## Troubleshooting a failed optimization

 Intervention policy optimization is extremely complex.
 The following tips describe reasons why your optimization may fail and how get a successful optimization.
 When you encounter failures, repeat as necessary and try combinations of these tips.

+The other issue one could encounter is the following message:
+`lowest_optimization_result: message: Did not converge to a solution satisfying the constraints.
+See `maxcv` for magnitude of violation.`

 ### Double check your inputs